TL;DR

 Supported map-reduce packages

 The futurize package supports transpilation of functions from multiple packages.
-The tables below summarize the supported map-reduce and domain-specific functions, respectively.
+The tables below summarize the supported map-reduce (Table 1) and domain-specific (Table 2) functions, respectively.
 To programmatically see which packages are currently supported, use:

 To see which functions are supported for a specific package, use: